massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 103 CMR 156.01 (3) of the Department of Corrections public policies defines "inmate records" as any or all of the documents listed below:

-- Central office case (historical) records: These records contain information of an inmate incarcerated before 2008 and is similar to the information contained in the inmate six-part folder.
-103 DOC 154 covers procedures for dissemination of these records to the public and other agencies
+• Central office case (historical) records: These records contain information about an inmate incarcerated before 2008, similar to those in the inmate's six-part folder.
+103 DOC 154 covers procedures for the dissemination of these records to the public and other agencies

 However, certain information related to an inmate's evaluation, known as "evaluative information" and defined by MGL C.124, cannot be disclosed to an inmate or any member of the public.
 This information is outlined under 103 CMR 157.07(3) and includes: